googlefonts/googlefonts.github.io/gf-guide/axis-registry.md

 - The axis range can be increased if a family requires wider range values.
 - The type of value can’t be changed (e.g. boolean to ranges.)
-- If the default value of the new font does not match the registered axis default it can be overridden on the family `METADATA.pb` file.
-It must not be modified in the axis registry.
-See 3.1.5
+- If the default value of the new font does not match the registered axis default it can be overridden on the family `METADATA.pb` file, it must not be modified in the axis registry.
+Refer to the `default_value` in the *Axis Requirements* section of this document.

 ### 3. Registering a new custom axis